 Procedures for the A Exam

 The A exam consists of a written examination and an open oral examination by the Special Committee.
 Generally, students should set the approximate date of the oral exam (which comes after the written exam) approximately three to six months in advance.
 The student must formally notify the Graduate School seven calendar days in advance of the oral part of the A exam via the Schedule of Exam form and must follow all other Graduate School rules regarding A exams.
+The preference is to use the online form and it is recommended that you start that process a week before your A exam scheduling form is due to ensure there is time for the signatures to be collected.
+To track signatures, you will receive emails when someone signs off on your form and you can log into Dynamic Forms to see the progress.

 Members of the Special Committee may give closed or open book questions and may set other rules for the nature of materials and equipment the student may use in the examination.
 Normally, students may refer to the literature and other written material as well as the student’s own notes, but the student must not receive any other form of outside help that would compromise the assumption that the A exam is the student’s own work.